 If you’re looking for a new job, it might surprise you to know what recruiters really think of cover letters.

-As a career recruiter, I have my own opinions about cover letters, so when I launched a company to help job seekers across various industries, I wanted to be sure I was giving the appropriate advice.
+As someone who recruited for over 15 years, I have my own opinions about cover letters, but when I launched a company to help job seekers across various industries, I wanted to be sure I was giving the appropriate advice.
 So this year, I unofficially surveyed a group of over 10k recruiters to find out whether or not you should spend your time (or money) on cover letters.

 61% of recruiters who responded said cover letters don’t matter.
 31% said they do.
 The rest were indifferent.